ristekoss/susunjadwal-backend/README.md

 ### Production

+> We actually have a slightly different setup in the real Ristek server.
+For future maintainers, you may want to contact past contributors.

 1. Do everything in development step **except** step no 10, running Flask.
 Don't forget to modify `instance/config.cfg`, `start_db.sh`, and `scraper/credentials.json` if you want to
 2. Run gunicorn using `bash start.sh`
 3. Set your Nginx (or other reverse proxy of your choice) to reverse proxy to `sunjad.sock`.
 For example, to reverse proxy `/susunjadwal/api` you can set